 Another 1.5 million people applied for unemployment insurance (UI) benefits last week.
 That includes 870,000 people who applied for regular state UI and 630,000 who applied for Pandemic Unemployment Assistance (PUA).
 PUA is the federal program for workers who are not eligible for regular unemployment insurance, like gig workers.
 It provides up to 39 weeks of benefits, but it is set to expire at the end of this year.

-DOL numbers indicate that 28.4 million workers are either receiving unemployment benefits or have applied and are waiting to see if they will get benefits: But caution, this is an overestimate due to reporting issues (see below), September 19, 2020
+DOL numbers indicate that 28.4 million workers are either receiving unemployment benefits or have applied and are waiting to see if they will get benefits (as of September 19, 2020): *But caution, this is an overestimate due to reporting issues (see below)*

 |Regular state UI: Continued claims||Regular state UI: Initial claims||PUA: Continued claims||PUA: Initial claims||Other programs (mostly PEUC, STC, and EB)||Total|